 7. Chill!

-You must fully chill the cake balls before dipping them in candy melts or chocolate!
+You must fully chill this recipe for cake balls before dipping them in candy melts or chocolate!
 Chilling helps firm up the cake balls, making them much easier to work with.
 (However, please note, you also don’t want the cake balls too cold, or the melted chocolate will glide right off the cake balls!)

 8. Use candy melts, wafers, or bark!